redis/redis-doc/docs/manual/cli.md

 ## Monitoring commands executed in Redis

-Similarly to the Pub/Sub mode, the monitoring mode is entered automatically once you use the `MONITOR` commnad.
+Similarly to the Pub/Sub mode, the monitoring mode is entered automatically once you use the `MONITOR` command.
 All commands received by the active Redis instance will be printed to the standard output:

     $ redis-cli MONITOR
     OK